Table of Contents

 Attend Drug Rehab Programs Here at Live Free Recovery

 Whether a person is looking to receive high-quality PHP treatment, standard outpatient treatment, or is looking to live in a sober living home, he or she can do so here at Live Free Recovery.
-Our mission here at Live Free Recovery is to help men and women recover from chronic alcohol and drug addiction.
+Our mission here at Live Free Recovery is to help men and women recover from chronic alcohol and drug use and addiction.
 To achieve this mission, we here at Live Free Recovery utilize the 12 steps.

 The 12 steps are a set of life guidelines that people follow to help themselves maintain sobriety.
 One thing that stands out when it comes to the 12 steps is the way that it values spirituality.
 Thus, by incorporating the 12 steps in our drug rehab programs here at Live Free Recovery, we are making sure that we are treating the minds, bodies, and souls of our patients and residents.
 This will only make our patients and residents more stable in their sobriety as they re-enter it.